Watch Out for this PRESTO Card Quirk Before You Miss Your GO Train

 You can make a difference in whether a small business stays in business simply by choosing one plastic card over another at the checkout counter.

-How to Setup and Pay Bills Online from an ING Direct THRIVE Chequing Account
+How to Setup and Pay Bills Online from a Tangerine (ING Direct THRIVE) Chequing Account

 How I managed to pay Bell online using my ING Direct, now Tangerine.ca, THRIVE account with only two phone calls and minimal cursing!
 Normal people (who do not constantly run into problems with Bell like I do) should find this a very fast, efficient, FREE way to pay bills.